darasus/ai-blog/content/the-martian-is-a-triumph-of-science-fiction.md

   communicate with Earth.
 The challenges of living on Mars tell us something valuable about ourselves: we’re resilient, creative, and curious.
 When faced with a challenge, we don’t give up: we find a way of solving it."
+intro: >-
+  Ridley Scott’s new movie, The Martian, is based on a novel of the same name by Andy Weir.
+It’s about an astronaut called Mark Watney who gets stranded on Mars after his crewmates think he’s dead and leave without him.
+  This might seem as just another case of annoying Hollywood
+  over-simplification: after all, we get so many bioengineered super-geniuses with computer uplink implants that they can become trapped in remote locations via their own stupidity.
+But there’s more to it than that.

+  In both book and film, the humanity of Watney comes out in everything he does to survive: logical thinking (how can I eat this potato again?), ingenuity (I need water; how do I distill it from our CO2 filters), courage (explore the abandoned outpost), and compassion (contact my family).
+He also has a lot of fun with his predicament, cracking jokes through his video log and even going disco.
 ---

 ## A brief primer on orbital mechanics